Michael Hamlin

-Michael Leon Hamlin (born November 21, 1985) is an American former professional football safety who played in the National Football League (NFL) for the Dallas Cowboys and Jacksonville Jaguars.
-He played college football at Clemson University.
+Michael Leon Hamlin (born November 21, 1985) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys and Jacksonville Jaguars.
+He played college football for the Clemson Tigers.

 Early life

 Hamlin attended Lamar High School.
 He competed in football, baseball and basketball.
 As a sophomore, he was a two-way player at wide receiver and safety, contributing to the team reaching the 2001 state championship game.

 As a senior, he recorded 4 interceptions (led the team), 20 receptions for 290 yards, 4 touchdowns, 148 punt return yards, 179 kickoff return yards and threw 3 passes for 2 touchdowns, including one to his brother in the state title game.

 Hamlin finished his high school career with 23 interceptions.
 He received twice All-State and Region Player of the Year honors.
 He was also a three-time All-Region selection.
 He contributed to the school winning Class A state titles in 2002 and 2003.

 He received All-region honors in both baseball and basketball, helping the school win the baseball state championship as a junior.